niratpatel/Lead-Scoring-AI/README.md

 The entire application is deployed with a modern, decoupled architecture and is accessible at the link above.

-## Key Features
+## ✨ Key Features

--   **Real-Time AI Scoring:** A user-friendly form that provides an instant, AI-generated intent score upon submission.
+-   **⚡ Real-Time AI Scoring:** A user-friendly form that provides an instant, AI-generated intent score upon submission.
--   **Contextual Reranking:** A rule-based system analyzes user comments (e.g., "ready to buy immediately") to adjust the ML score, capturing explicit intent that a statistical model would miss.
+-   **📝 Contextual Reranking:** A rule-based system analyzes user comments (e.g., "ready to buy immediately") to adjust the ML score, capturing explicit intent that a statistical model would miss.
--   **Interactive Dashboard:** A dynamic chart visualizes the distribution of lead quality, providing an at-a-glance overview for sales managers.
+-   **📊 Interactive Dashboard:** A dynamic chart visualizes the distribution of lead quality, providing an at-a-glance overview for sales managers.
--   **Persistent Sessions:** Scored leads are saved to the browser's `localStorage`, so the data persists even after a page refresh.
+-   **💾 Persistent Sessions:** Scored leads are saved to the browser's `localStorage`, so the data persists even after a page refresh.
--   **Fully Deployed:** A complete CI/CD pipeline with a FastAPI backend on Render and a high-performance frontend on GitHub Pages, accessible via a public URL with low latency.
+-   **🚀 Fully Deployed:** A complete CI/CD pipeline with a FastAPI backend on Render and a high-performance frontend on GitHub Pages, accessible via a public URL with low latency.

-## Tech Stack & Architecture
+## 🛠️ Tech Stack & Architecture

 This project was built with a professional, decoupled architecture to ensure scalability and maintainability.